-Listening Mode Description Input Source Speaker Layout Orchestra Orchestra Suitable for classical or operatic music, this mode emphasizes the surround channels in order to widen the stereo image, and simulates the natural MONO STEREO 5.1\7.11 reverberation of a large hall.
+Listening Mode Description Input Source Speaker Layout Orchestra Orchestra Suitable for classical or operatic music, this mode emphasizes the surround channels in order to widen the stereo image, and simulates the natural MONO STEREO 5.2 7.2 9.2 reverberation of a large hall.
 5.1ch Unplugged Unplugged Suitable for acoustic instruments, vocals, and jazz, this mode emphasizes the front stereo image, giving the impression of being right in front of the stage.
-7.1ch DTS-ES Studio-Mix Suitable for rock or pop music, listening to music in this mode creates a lively sound field with a powerful acoustic image, like being at a club or rock MEX Studio-Mix concert.
+7.1ch DTS-ES MEX Studio-Mix Suitable for rock or pop music, listening to music in this mode creates a lively sound field with a powerful acoustic image, like being at a club or rock Studio-Mix concert.
 TV Logic This mode adds realistic acoustics to TV shows produced in a TV studio, surround effects to the entire sound, and clarity to voices.
 TV Logic Game-RPG In this mode, the sound has a dramatic feel with a similar atmosphere to Orchestra mode.
 Game-RPG Game-Action In this mode, sound localization is distinct with emphasis on bass.
 Game-Action Game-Rock In this mode, sound pressure is emphasized to heighten live feel.
 Game-Rock Game-Sports In this mode, reverberation is increased and sound localization decreased slightly.
 Game-Sports All Ch Stereo Ideal for background music, this mode fills the entire listening area with stereo sound from the front, surround, and surround back speakers.
-3.1 5.1 7.1 1 All Ch Stereo Full Mono In this mode, all speakers output the same sound in mono, so the sound you hear is the same regardless of where you are within the listening room.
-Full Mono T-D (Theater- Dimensional) With this mode you can enjoy a virtual surround sound even with only two or three speakers.
-This works by controlling how sounds reach the listener's 2.1 3.1 5.1 7.1 T-D left and right ears.
-Good results may not be possible if there's too much reverb, so we recommend that you use this mode in an environment with little or no natural reverb.
+3.2 5.2 7.2 9.2 All Ch Stereo 1 [ U.E ] Full Mono In this mode, all speakers output the same sound in mono, so the sound you hear is the same regardless of where you are within the listening room.
+Full Mono The second of th T-D (Theater- With this mode you can enjoy a virtual surround sound even with only two 2.2 3.2 5.2 Dimensional) or three speakers.
+This works by controlling how sounds reach the listener's 7.2 9.2 left and right ears.
+Good results may not be possible if there's too much T-D reverb, so we recommend that you use this mode in an environment with little or no natural reverb.